MikeWise2718/markdowndocs/unity-mlagents/unity-mlagents.md

 [up](https://mikewise2718.github.io/markdowndocs/)

 # Intro
-- Unity ml-agents is an RL framework for Unity that is quite powerful - and a lot of fun.
+- Unity ml-agents is an Open Source (Apache License) RL framework for Unity that is quite powerful - and a lot of fun.
+- Web site is github site (https://github.com/Unity-Technologies/ml-agents)
 - It has been out for a couple of years, and there is a wealth of information on it available.
 - The downloadable SDK has 10 example implementations and we will be using the “Push Block” tutorial  to base our hackathon on as it has most of the features we will need (notably a ray based environment sensing setup).
 - The SDK can be found here: (https://github.com/Unity-Technologies/ml-agents)
 - Docs: (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Readme.md)
 - This tutorial is a good place to start as it goes over the PushBlock example:
 (https://www.youtube.com/playlist?list=PLX2vGYjWbI0R08eWQkO7nQkGiicHAX7IX)
+- mlagents 0.11.0 implenets two algorithems, PPO and SAC

 You can follow it along with a newer version of Unity and the current ml-agents, however note that the tutorial is over a year old and uses a different version, so some of the code and Editor controls are not quite the same.